Parts primed & ready for paint

 Painting the components of a 1977 Honda Goldwing GL1000, a mix of plastic & metal parts

-Paint estimates take 2 - 4 weeks to create
+Paint estimates = 2 weeks to create

 * "Lazy" paint job = not removing old paint, only priming & clear coating the front part but not the underside & not carefully inspecting each part before painting